Priyaramamoorthy96/Training2/unixcommands.md

 Thu Jan 24 05:20:26 UTC 2019
 ```

-- **The find command finds all of the files within a directory and its subdirectories that match a set of conditions.**
+- **The find command finds all of the files within a directory and its subdirectories that match a set of conditions**

 ```
 Syntax : find